simranbains9810/simranbains.github.io/index.md

 🤖 My focus is on deploying ML/AI systems in production.
 I'm also exploring creative use cases of alternative data for market intelligence and predictive finance.

 I enjoy learning about fun technical challenges and collaborating with great teams.
-Reach out if you want to find a way to work together!
+Reach out via 📧 [email](mailto:simranbains_9810@hotmail.com)if you want to find a way to work together!

 ## Memberships 👥
 British Computer Society, Chartered Institute for IT